-- 5.1 When a Provincial Agency confirms Shared Decision Level 4 in accordance with subsection 1.2 of Appendix C, the Provincial Agency will provide an Application Package to the KNRS; and if the Application is within a culturally sensitive area of the Spatial Reference Layer, the Provincial Agency may also include a request, in writing, for further information. - 5.2 Within 20 Business Days of the KNRS' receipt of the Application Package, the KNRS will provide a Response to the Provincial Agency.
-If the Response includes information relating to a culturally sensitive area, section 10 of this Agreement will apply.
+5.1 When a Provincial Agency confirms Shared Decision Level 4 in accordance with subsection 1.2 of Appendix C, the Provincial Agency will provide an Application Package to the Kaska Dena

+Regional Coordinator; and if the Application is within a culturally sensitive area of the Spatial Reference Layer, the Provincial Agency may also include a request, in writing, for further information.

-- 5.3 Within 40 Business Days of KNRS' receipt of the Application: - (a) the Provincial Agency will organize a Shared Decision Working Group meeting to discuss the Application Package; - (b) the Shared Decision Working Group will discuss the Response and prepare and forward options regarding the Application Package to the Natural Resources Council; and - (c) the Natural Resources Council will review the options and will either: - i. develop and forward a Recommendation to the Provincial Agency and KNRS; or - ii. determine if a Shared Decision Working Group meeting with an expanded membership would be of value. - 5.4 Where the Natural Resources Council has determined that further engagement would be of value in accordance with subsection 5.3(c)(ii) of Appendix C, within 60 Business Days of KNRS' receipt of the Application Package, or within another reasonable time agreed to by the Co-Chairs as a result of extenuating circumstances, the Natural Resources Council will: - (a) organize a Shared Decision Working Group meeting, with an expanded membership; - ensure that any options developed through the meeting are provided to the Natural Resources Council; and - (c) based on the information received from subsection 5.4(b) of Appendix C, develop and forward a Recommendation to the Provincial Agency and KNRS. - 5.5 After 60 Business Days of KNRS' receipt of the Application Package, the Provincial Agency may re-engage the Natural Resources Council at their discretion. - 5.6 At the conclusion of subsection 5.4 of Appendix C or as described in subsection 1.7 of Appendix C, the Provincial Agency may reach a Shared Decision and implement subsections 1.8 and 1.9 of Appendix C.
+- 5.2 Within 20 Business Days of the Kaska Dena Regional Coordinator receipt of the Application Package, the Kaska Dena Regional Coordinator will provide a Response to the Provincial Agency.
+If the Response includes information relating to a culturally sensitive area, section 10 of this Agreement will apply. - 5.3 Within 40 Business Days of Kaska Dena Regional Coordinator receipt of the Application: - (a) the Provincial Agency will organize a Shared Decision Working Group meeting to discuss the Application Package; - (b) the Shared Decision Working Group will discuss the Response and prepare and forward options regarding the Application Package to the Natural Resources Council; and - (c) the Natural Resources Council will review the options and will either: - i. develop and forward a Recommendation to the Provincial Agency and Kaska Dena Regional Coordinator; or - ii. determine if a Shared Decision Working Group meeting with an expanded membership would be of value. - 5.4 Where the Natural Resources Council has determined that further engagement would be of value in accordance with subsection 5.3(c)(ii) of Appendix C, within 60 Business Days of Kaska Dena Regional Coordinator receipt of the Application Package, or within another reasonable time agreed to by the Co-Chairs as a result of extenuating circumstances, the Natural Resources Council will: - (a) organize a Shared Decision Working Group meeting, with an expanded membership; - (b) ensure that any options developed through the meeting are provided to the Natural Resources Council; and - (c) based on the information received from subsection 5.4(b) of Appendix C, develop and forward a Recommendation to the Provincial Agency and Kaska Dena Regional Coordinator. - 5.5 After 60 Business Days of Kaska Dena Regional Coordinator receipt of the Application Package, the Provincial Agency may re-engage the Natural Resources Council at their discretion. - 5.6 At the conclusion of subsection 5.4 of Appendix C or as described in subsection 1.7 of Appendix C, the Provincial Agency may reach a Shared Decision and implement subsections 1.8 and 1.9 of Appendix C.